Abecedar: Second and third editions

 The Abecedar has been republished twice.
 A 1993 edition was published by the Macedonian Information Center in Perth, Western Australia.
 In 2006, an edition was published in Thessaloníki on the initiative of the ethnic Macedonian political party Rainbow.
 In conformity with its political platform Rainbow argues that the Abecedar is one of a number of "official Greek documents which long before 1945 defined 'Macedonian' as something different from 'Greek.'"

 Main characteristics of the Abecedar

-The first edition Abecedar was based on the Bitola-Florina dialect, and the vocabulary is mainly extracted from that dialect.
+The first edition of Abecedar was based on the Bitola-Florina dialect, and the vocabulary is mainly extracted from that dialect.
 The main characteristic of the Abecedar is that the text uses the Latin alphabet, differing from the Macedonian alphabet which used the Cyrillic alphabet and was standardized nearly two decades later, with standardization being based on the same dialect.